 Did you know that rodents typically comprise a noteworthy forty percent of all mammals that are in existence today?
 Of this, mice make up a good percentage of the rodent family.
 And they tend to live in a broad array of habitats, from deserts to forests to fields, and a host of many other locations.

-You may not know this, but there are some mice that are also capable of climbing structures in order to find food and shelter.
+You may not know this, but some mice are also capable of climbing structures to find food and shelter.
 But can mice climb trees?
 In this post, we are going to take a look!

 Can Mice Climb Trees?